TheUbMunster/stg-blog/memory-allocator/memory-allocator.md

 Good luck!

+### Contact
+If I've said something incorrect, or have anything else to say to me, contact me @ [tangleboom@gmail.com](mailto:tangleboom@gmail.com?subject=memory-allocator), I would love to update this post with the most accurate information!

 ## Footnotes

 [^1]: A stack frame is the portion of the stack that stores data pertaining to an instance of a function call.
 Even if